kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### Everyone's homeless

-- Like Vilde did, and others, a good proportion of the people I'm meeting these days are telling me they're homeless too.
+- Like Vilde did in Tibet, and others, a good proportion of the people I'm meeting these days are telling me they're homeless too.
 - They don't offer this information until I tell them I am homeless.
 - Then they tell me they are too; normalizing my horrendous situation, again.
 - Vincent did this, and a couple of the other course students too.